 How to Apply:

-Provide a letter of nomination, a maximum of three letters of support, and a CV.
+Provide a letter of nomination, two letters of support, and a CV.
 All nominations will be keep for three award cycles.
 Nominators will be asked to update their previous nomination if they want to and/or there are new credentials or supporting data to add.

 The winner is presented a plaque and will give remarks at the Annual Meeting.
-Expenses to attend the Annual Meeting are paid.
+Meeting registration, economy airfare, and up to 3 nights hotel to attend the Annual Meeting are paid.

 David Lopatto, the Samuel R. and Marie-Louise Rosenthal Professor of Natural Science and Mathematics, Professor of Psychology, and inaugural Director of the Center for Teaching, Learning, and Assessment at Grinnell College, will receive the 2016 Bruce Alberts Award for Excellence in Science Education.
 Lopatto was selected for his leadership in assessing the benefits of undergraduate research experiences.